goldn light shines on a long, winding road.

 When you’re ready to announce your retirement, you’ll need to contact the Chief of the Fire Department, the City of Seattle, and the State of Washington.

-The Chief of the Fire Department and the Department Administration: You must submit a letter to the Fire Chief via the chain of command, giving the Department notification of your impending retirement.
+The Chief of the Fire Department and the Department Administration: You must submit a letter to the Fire Chief via the chain of command to notify the Department of your impending retirement.
 Be sure to include your retirement date in your letter.

-Failure to notify the Department in a timely fashion could cause a delay in your cash out, or in the official notification to the Washington State Department of Retirement Systems (DRS), or to the Deferred Compensation administrator.
+Failure to notify the Department in a timely manner could delay your cash out.
+It could also delay the official notification to the Washington State Department of Retirement Systems (DRS) or the Deferred Compensation administrator.

 Have questions?
-Call (206) 386-1471 to speak to the Department’s Personnel Specialist in the Human Resources Division.
+Call 206-386-1471 to speak with the Department’s Personnel Specialist in the Human Resources Division.

-The Washington State Department of Retirement Systems (DRS): The Department of Retirement Systems strongly recommends that you begin your retirement planning at least one year ahead of your planned retirement date.
-The department has created a helpful retirement checklist that walks you through early planning for your retirement and the steps you need to take in the year before you actually retire.
+The Washington State Department of Retirement Systems (DRS): The Department of Retirement Systems strongly recommends that you begin your retirement planning at least one year before your planned retirement date.
+The department has created a helpful retirement checklist that guides you through early retirement planning and the steps you need to take in the year before you retire.

-These are a few of the important things you need to do 30 to 90 days ahead of your retirement:
+Here are a few important things you need to do 30 to 90 days before your retirement:

-• If you haven’t already done so, sign up to access your retirement account at www.drs.wa.gov.
+• If you haven’t already, sign up for a DRS account at www.drs.wa.gov to view and manage your retirement account information.

 • Use your online account to verify the accuracy of your service credit.
-If you find information you think is incorrect, contact the DRS.
+If you find any information you believe is incorrect, contact the DRS.

 • Request an official estimate of your monthly benefit payment.
 You can do this securely through your online account or by calling DRS at 800-548-6657.